jlapeyre/IsApprox.jl/README.md

 as `IsApprox.isone`, etc.

+## Style

+This package will probably try to follow the [Blue Style Guide](https://github.com/invenia/BlueStyle).
+An important rule is broken immediately: predicates are written `isprop` rather than `is_prop`.
+And `ispropmod1mod2` rather than `is_prop_mod1_mod2`.
+The main reason is that some of these functions exist by the same name in `Base`.
+And some are very closely related.

 <!--  LocalWords:  IsApprox isapprox isone issymmetric LinearAlgebra isdiag iszero hoc
  -->
 <!--  LocalWords:  isposdef ishermitian elementwise reimplement ishermitan QuantumInfo